go-macaron/pongo2/README.md

 ## License

-This project is under Apache v2 License.
+This project is under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for the full license text.